Business Planning and Control System

 Business Planning and Control System (BPCS) is an Enterprise Resource Planning (ERP) software product.

 BPCS, the acronym for the software, is pronounced as "Bee picks" or "Bee pecks" in Spanish-speaking countries.

 Overview

 BPCS was developed by Chicago-based System Software Associates (SSA), which later became SSA Global Technologies (which was then acquired by Infor Global Solutions and rebranded as Infor LX), and is used to control the operations of manufacturing companies.
 BPCS includes MRP logic to manufacturing operations, provided there are high standards of data validity such as engineering specifications and inventory accuracy.
-It runs on several systems, with IBM I, being most popular.
+It runs on several systems, with IBM I, being the most popular.
 It is written in AS/SET CASE tool, RPG, SQL and other languages supported on IBM I.

-Many of the BPCS modules are stand-alone, in that companies can choose to implement only the financial applications for example, and none of the manufacturing.
+Many of the BPCS modules are stand-alone, in that companies can choose to implement only the financial applications, for example, and none of the manufacturing.